hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 - **Conditions and experimental design**: HED allows users to express annotate experiment design, as well as other information such as task, and the experiment's temporal organization.
 See [**HED conditions and design matrices**](https://www.hed-resources.org/en/latest/HedConditionsAndDesignMatrices.html).

+The [**Advanced annotation**](https://hed-specification.readthedocs.io/en/latest/05_Advanced_annotation.html)) chapter of the HED specification explains the rules for using these more advanced concepts.

 ### Checking correctness